Sun2yKid/Go/A Tour of Go/readme.md

 two reasons to use a pointer receiver:
 * the method can modify the value that its receiver points to.
 * to avoid copying the value on each method call.

+## Interfaces
+An `interface type` is defined as a set of method signatures.

+A value of interface type can hold any value that implements these methods.

+Interfaces are implemented implicity.
+A type implements an interface by implementing its methods.
+There is no explicit declarationl of intent.